g-csg/g-csg.github.io/tools.md

 # Folding Knives

 High quality folding knives can be found from China.
 There are typically more options available for low budget knives when considering Chinese brands versus western brands, such as having more options for blade steels, handle materials, and locking systems.
-Below is a list of trusted and untrusted manufacturors, in no particular order.
+Below is a non-exhaustive list of trusted and untrusted manufacturors, in no particular order.

 ## Reputable Knife Brands
 - Sanrenmu